Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Results

 The luminosity of the cocoon emission can be estimated by accounting for the adiabatic loss during propagation \citep{Nakar2017ApJ...834...28N,Zheng2025ApJ...985...21Z}.
 Assuming the cocoon has initial thermal energy $E_{\rm c,th0}$ and volume $V_{\rm c0}$ when it breaks out, the remaining thermal energy after expanding to a volume $V_{\rm c}$ is $E_{\rm c,th}=E_{\rm c,th0}(V_{\rm c}/V_{\rm c0})^{-1/3}$.
 The volume change includes the radial and lateral expansions $V_{\rm c} \propto (1-\cos\theta_{\rm c})R^3_{\rm c}$, where $\theta_{\rm c}$ is the half opening angle of the cocoon.
 Near the breakout ($R_{\rm c}\sim R_\star$), the initial cocoon opening angle $\theta_{c0}$ is small such that $1-\cos\theta_{\rm c0}\approx \theta^2_{\rm c0}/2$.
 Quickly after the breakout, the cocoon expands laterally to a quasi-spherical configuration with $\theta_{\rm c}\sim 1\rm\, rad$.
 Therefore, the volume expansion factor is given by $V_{\rm c}/V_{\rm c0}\simeq 2(R_{\rm c}/R_\star)^3/\theta^2_{\rm c0}$.
 As we show in Figure \ref{fig:Engden}, most photons diffuse out when the cocoon expanded to the \textit{global} diffusion radius of $R_{\rm c,diff}\simeq 10^{14}\rm\, cm$, which takes a diffusion time of $t_{\rm c,diff}\simeq 1\,$day.
 Therefore, the bolometric luminosity at $t_{\rm obs}=t_{\rm c,diff}\simeq 1\rm\, day$ can be estimated by

 Our numerical results are consistent with the analytical estimate.
-Eq. \ref{eq:Lbol} also indicates that the \textit{LI} and \textit{Lw} models should be brighter than the \textit{Lc} model around 1 day, which is also confirmed by the numerical results shown in the lower panel of Figure \ref{fig:Lcbol}.
+Eq. \ref{eq:Lbol} also indicates that the \textit{LI} and \textit{Lw} models should be brighter than the \textit{Lc} model around 1 day, which is also confirmed by the numerical results shown in Figure \ref{fig:Lbolmix}.
 The luminosity ratio between \textit{LI} and \textit{Lc} is approximately 4, in excellent agreement with the analytical scaling.

 The time-resolved UV/optical spectra are shown in Figure \ref{fig:UVspec}.
 Similar to the X-ray emission from the inner cocoon, the UV/optical emission exhibits quasi-thermal spectra that are slightly broader than the Planck function.
 The peak frequency of the luminosity is located in the UV band in all models, indicating that optical telescopes should detect a blue transient.
-To quantitatively express the color, we define the color temperature as

-where $k$ is the Boltzmann constant and $\nu_{\rm peak}$ is the peak frequency for spectral luminosity $L_{\nu}$.
-The color temperature evolutions are presented in Figure \ref{fig:TcEvo}.
-The color temperatures in all models monotonically decay as a power-law with a slope $\sim t^{-0.33}$, which is consistent with the analytical estimate $T_{\rm c}\propto t^{-0.38}$ in \cite{Nakar2017ApJ...834...28N}.
+The color temperature evolutions are presented in Figure \ref{fig:Lcbol}$\&$\ref{fig:Lbolmix}.
+The color temperatures in all models monotonically decay as a power-law with a slope $\sim t^{-0.33}_{\rm obs}$, which is consistent with the analytical estimate $T_{\rm c}\propto t^{-0.38}_{\rm obs}$ in \cite{Nakar2017ApJ...834...28N}.
 The temperature in the \textit{LI} model is always slightly higher than in other models at a given observer's time, as there is less adiabatic loss after breaking out from a larger stellar radius.
 The color temperatures in all models are still comparable to each other because they are not very sensitive to the cocoon energy ($T_{\rm c}\propto E^{-1/4}_{\rm c}$) and other parameters \citep{Zheng2025ApJ...985...21Z}.